typelead/eta/docs/source/eta-tutorials.rst

 Now modify the ``pipes-test.cabal`` file to include ``pipes`` in the ``build-depends:`` section.
 Followed by that run ``etlas build``.
-Now let us modify the ``Main.hs`` file to use ``Pipes`` to take an input from a stream and and output each input to the outpu stream.
+Now let us modify the ``Main.hs`` file to use ``Pipes`` to take an input from a stream and and output each input to the output stream.
 We will try to restrict the program to take a maximum of 3 inputs from the input stream:

 .. code::